microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.RemovePadding"></a><a name="com.microsoft.removepadding">**com.microsoft.RemovePadding**</a>

-  Compress transformer input by removing paddings.
-It assumes padding is on the right side of sequence.

-  The input has padding with shape (batch_size, sequence_length, hidden_size).
-This will generate two outputs: output has shape (total_tokens, hidden_size); token_offset with shape (batch_size, sequence_length).

-  token_offset has offsets of all non-padding tokens first, then offset of all padding tokens.
-It is a list of batch_size * sequence_length elements, which is reshaped to 2D for convenience of shape inference.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.